-\Allocation Index: Calculated by taking the actual asset class weights, at the previous month end, multiplied by the return of the respective passive benchmark over the current month.
+Allocation Index: Calculated by taking the actual asset class weights, at the previous month end, multiplied by the return of the respective passive benchmark over the current month.
 Measures the effectiveness of deviating from target weights.

-\\Policy Index: Calculated by taking the target asset class weights times the return of the respective passive benchmark (calculated monthly).
+Policy Index: Calculated by taking the target asset class weights times the return of the respective passive benchmark (calculated monthly).
 Measures the effectiveness of Pool Structure.

-&lt;sup>1 4.5% spending rate for fiscal year 2020 was approved by the Board of Trustees at their December 20, 2019 meeting.
+1 4.5% spending rate for fiscal year 2023 was approved by the Board of Trustees acting through the Investment Committee at their November 9, 2021 meeting.
 Of this rate, 125 basis points is charged (unless expressly prohibited by the donor) for management and administration by the University of Maine and the University of Southern Maine while UMS Governance and University Services charges 25 basis points.
 Such fees are charged on each entity's respective endowments only.
-The resulting endowment distribution rate for FY2020 is \$14.65570.
-The FY19 spending rate was also 4.5% equating to a rate per share of \$14.95787.